PolaricServer/webapp2/README.md

 To run it, copy the content of this directory to a directory that can be accessed through a web-server.
 Copy the files in one of the example directories to the root web-directory (or use the script setup.sh) and edit 'config.js' and possibly 'application.js' to suit your needs.

-Run the minified (and possibly transpiled) version by pointing the browser at index.html A developer version (runs source code directly).
+Run the minified (and possibly transpiled) version by pointing the browser at index.html A developer version (runs source code directly) by pointing the browser at index-dev.html.

 ## Hacking